gazebosim/gz-sim/tutorials/log.md

 Run the example world with `--record` flag.
 This records data to a default path, i.e. `~/.ignition/gazebo/log/<timestamp>`:

-`ign-gazebo -v 4 -r -f pose_publisher.sdf --record`
+`ign gazebo -v 4 -r -f pose_publisher.sdf --record`

 A custom path can be specified for recorded files through the `--record-path` flag.
 When `--record-path` is specified, `--record` does not need to be separately specified:

-`ign-gazebo -v 4 -r -f pose_publisher.sdf --record-path ./foo`
+`ign gazebo -v 4 -r -f pose_publisher.sdf --record-path ./foo`

 ## Record by specifying plugin in SDF